jiwang6/compsci210/README.md

 Literally just realloc() practice.
 Check the code not working at all and me failing this class tbh lmfao.

+### Lab25
+Uhhhhhh double pointers and malloc.
+We need pointers to other character pointers damnit!

 ## PEX
 What does PEX really stand for?
 No one really knows.
 These are projects that aren't really attached to any particular lesson.

 ### PEX1
 Pigs!
-It's a gambling man's game and a boring one at that.
+Gambling game...?
 Finished in one afternoon so there's barely any documentation, which I'll need to fix.
 GG No Re, I hate auto grader.